 - what actions we should take next when making inquiries into a firm or market, and

 - setting out the factors for and against making a new rule

-For instance, we don’t usually make public the fact that we are investigating (or have investigated) a particular firm or individual.
+For instance, we don’t usually make public the fact that we’re investigating (or have investigated) a firm or individual.

 This is partly to protect the effectiveness of our investigation, as publicity might encourage people to destroy or hide evidence, and partly because announcing an FCA investigation can damage reputations.

-We are sometimes asked for copies of our communications with a firm or group of firms about particular issues in the news.
-These could be news stories about payment protection insurance (PPI) mis-selling or about our ‘thematic’ work when we look at trends in the marketplace.
+We’re sometimes asked for copies of our communications with a firm or group of firms about issues in the news, such as payment protection insurance (PPI) mis-selling, or our thematic work when we look at trends in the marketplace.

-As we have explained above, any information that we have received from a firm is protected under section 348 FSMA.
+As explained above, any information we receive from a firm is protected under section 348 of FSMA.

 What about when we’ve told a firm we have concerns that their conduct may have breached our rules?
 We can’t publicly disclose our opinions like this for another reason.
 We must follow formal procedures before we can say publicly that a firm has breached our rules.
 Our initial opinions, or views on a firm’s compliance, won’t have been through these formal procedures, so we’re not allowed to make them public.